 “More recently, researchers at the University of California (UCSF, Bixby Center) found that “turnaways,” meaning women denied abortions, were more likely to be in poverty two years later, when compared to their peers who got the abortion services they sought.
 In other words, they had reason for wanting to wait or limit their family size.”

 It does paint pro-lifers in a fairly villainous light.
 By denying these women the chance to limit their family size, we are just adding to their poverty.
-However, they lose their force once we “trot out the toddler.”
+However, these sorts of arguments lose their force once we “trot out the toddler.”

-Catholic pro-life apologist, Trent Horn, suggests that when faced with these scenarios, “take the reason being given to justify abortion and use it to justify killing a two-year-old.”
-So in the first scenario, would we be justified in killing a two year old to protect them from adverse conditions which could push them towards a life of crime?
-I’m guessing Valerie would say no. But then we need to ask why the argument works for the unborn and not the two year old.
+Catholic pro-life apologist, Trent Horn, suggests that when faced with these scenarios, “take the reason being given to justify abortion and use it to justify killing a two-year-old.”6 So in the first scenario, would we be justified in killing a two-year-old to protect him or her from adverse conditions which could push them towards a life of crime?
+I’m guessing Valerie would say no. But then we need to ask why the argument works for the unborn and not the two-year-old.

-Or we could ask, would a mother be justified in killing her two year old in order to get her family out of poverty?
-Again, Valerie would likely say no. So then the question becomes, why is it acceptable to kill an unborn child for the same reasons?
+Or we could ask, would a mother be justified in killing her two-year-old in order to get her family out of poverty?7 Again, Valerie would likely say no. So then the question becomes, why is it acceptable to kill an unborn child for the same reason?

 A Possible Rebuttal from Valerie:

 For Valerie, the simple fact of the matter is that the unborn do not fit into her category of beings worth moral consideration.
-It is the only premise which can justify her previous argument.
-In another article she wrote, she implies this:
+It is the only premise that can justify her previous argument.
+In another article, she wrote,

 “I’m pro-abortion because I think morality is about the well-being of sentient beings.
 I believe that morality is about the lived experience of sentient beings—beings who can feel pleasure and pain, preference and intention and who at their most complex can live in relation to other beings, love and be loved, and value their own existence.”

 Since the unborn at the early stages of development don’t have a brain, they are not yet sentient and therefore have none of the interests she mentions.
-From this she draws the conclusion that their rights cannot supersede that of the mothers.
+From this, she draws the conclusion that their rights cannot supersede that of the mothers.8

 Response Number 2: Trot out a Comatose Patient.